FortniteFevers/FortniteTweetPoster/README.md

 tournaments = Grabs the most recnet Fortnite In-Game tournament and posts it to Twitter

-fortnitecrew = Grabs the current Fortnite Crew Bundle information and posts it to Twitter.   **NEW**
+fortnitecrew = Grabs the current Fortnite Crew Bundle information and posts it to Twitter.

 exit = exits the program